 VIII.
 CERTIFICATES OF ELECTION-FORM 49.
-These must be filled out, in DUPLICATE, and forwarded to the National Secretary IMMEDIATELY after the close of the Division Encampment.
-These Certificates comprise the NEW Roster of the Commandery-in-Chief, and any delay in forwarding the same to the National Secretary interferes with the prompt attention to and transaction of business.
+These must be filled out, in DUPLICATE, and forwarded to the National Secretary IMMEDIATELY after the close of the Division neampment.
+These Certificates comprise the NEW Roster of Commandery-in-Chief, and any delay in forwarding the same to the National Secretary interferes with the prompt attention to and transaction of business.

-Division Commanders must file a SURETY COMPANY bond in the sum of One Thousand (\$1,000) Dollars, made to run to F.
+IX.
+BONDS OF DIVISION COMMANDERS.
+Newly elected Division Commanders must file a SURETY COMPANY bond in the sum of One Thousand (\$1,000) Dollars, made to run to F.

-T. F. Johnson, Commander-in-Chief, Sons of Veterans, U. S. A. Washington, D. C., within thirty (30) days after their election.
-Upon receipt of such bond Commissions will be forwarded.
+T F Johnson, Commander-in-Chief, Sons of Veterans, U.S. A. Washington, D. C., within thirty (30) days after their election Upon receipt of such bond Commissions will be forwarded.